japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleWorkerRemoved...FIXME

-handleWorkerRemoved is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#WorkerRemoved[WorkerRemoved] event.
+handleWorkerRemoved is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#WorkerRemoved[WorkerRemoved] event.

 == [[logging]] Logging